RehnumaTarannum/JavaTrainingAssignment1/README.md

 # Date 3/8/2017
 # Organizer: Jeshal Mehta

-# Contains one java file with solutions to following problems:
+# Contains java file with solutions to following problems:

 1. Calculate factorial of a number.
 2. Create the following pattern